 While you can certainly use free content to expand your knowledge base, if you’re serious about making money investing in bitcoin, I urge you to take it one step further.
-The course that I recommend, and used myself to understand bitcoin, was offered by Chris Dunn.
+I recommend you invest in my course: “Bitcoin Millionaire,” in which I personally coach students 1-on-1.

 Another great resource to check out is Andreas Andonopoulos, a very obviously Greek bitcoin activist.
 He has numerous free talks on YouTube, my favorite being his interview with Joe Rogan.
 You can also check out his book called The Internet of Money.

 I understand that this is a lot to take in, so I recommend that you start small.
 You don’t need to begin with $10,000 or anything like that, you can start with just $100 bucks.
 Start by making an account with Coinbase as a digital wallet, then buy $15 or $20 worth of bitcoin.

 Consider getting into the mining game, by making an account with Genesis Mining.
 Like I said, I love their service—I get bitcoin deposited into my wallet every single day, and as the price of bitcoin rises, this will only go up.

 If you’re serious, I recommend you use a trading platform like Coinigy and check out some of the resources I recommended.
 My course on trading cryptocurrencies is by far the most extensive, but if you can’t afford it, just start with free YouTube videos.